Reality Checkpoint: Inscription

-The Cairncrosses' repainting remained throughout the 1970s and into the 1980s.
-By 1980 however, the lamppost was looking shabby, as was clear in a photograph of the poet Tom Raworth taken next to it in 1980.
+The Cairncross brothers' repainting remained throughout the 1970s and into the 1980s.
+By 1980, however, the lamppost was looking shabby, as is clear in a photograph of the poet Tom Raworth taken next to it in 1980.
 Eventually Cambridge City Council painted over the decoration with a dull faux verdigris.

-Since then, the name has been informally inscribed or scratched into the paintwork many times, despite its repeated removal by Cambridge City Council or obliteration by graffiti.
-At one point in the mid-1990s, according to Graham Chainey writing in The London Magazine, "Reality Checkpoint" was scratched on one side of the plinth, while on the opposite side was scrawled "The Comfortably Numb" - a reference to a song on the album The Wall by the Cambridge band Pink Floyd.
+Since then the name has been informally inscribed or scratched into the paintwork many times, despite its repeated removal by Cambridge City Council or obliteration by graffiti.
+At one point in the mid-1990s, according to Graham Chainey writing in The London Magazine, "Reality Checkpoint" was scratched on one side of the plinth, while on the opposite side was scrawled "The Comfortably Numb", a reference to a song on the album The Wall by the Cambridge band Pink Floyd.

-For the first half of 1998 the lamppost carried an unofficial plaque bearing its name, until removed by the council.
+For the first half of 1998 the lamppost carried an unofficial plaque bearing its name, until it was removed by the council.

-Comedian Ben Miller featured the lamppost in his BBC Two physics documentary "What Is One Degree?" for the science series Horizon.
-At that time, the lamppost had the words "Reality Checkpoint" scratched into its paintwork in at least two places.
+The comedian Ben Miller featured the lamppost in his BBC Two physics documentary "What Is One Degree?" for the science series Horizon.
+At that time the lamppost had the words "Reality Checkpoint" scratched into its paintwork in at least two places.
+The lamppost also features briefly in an episode of the crime drama Professor T., in which Miller plays the eponymous role.

-The inscription was restored in June 2017 by artist Emma Smith, with the approval of the Cambridge City Council, as part of the art project 'Hunch' commissioned by the University Arms Hotel.
+The inscription was restored in June 2017 by the artist Emma Smith, with the approval of the Cambridge City Council, as part of the art project "Hunch" commissioned by the University Arms Hotel.